Noi Bai International Airport: Terminals and facilities

+In May 2025, the second terminal (Terminal 2), now has expansion projects aimed to increase the terminal's capacity to 15 million passengers annually, from the previous 10 million passengers annually.
+This is to be completed in 2026.
+Funding for the expansion costs 4.6 trillion VND (US$174.64 million), paid by the Airports Corporation of Vietnam.
+The expansion will add 61,100m² of floor and renovate 18.730m² of floor.
+It will add 4 check-in islands, 6 baggage conveyor belts, add 96 traditional check-in counters, add 10 check-in kiosks, and 14 jet bridges of both Code C and E.

 The airport has a 3,800-meter paved runway (CAT II – 11R/29L) which opened in August 2006 and an older 3,200-meter paved runway (CAT I – 11L/29R).
 The older runway was closed for upgrades for 4 months from August to December 2014.
 The distance between the two runways is only 250 metres, so the airport currently restricts the maximum passenger capacity in accordance with International Civil Aviation Organization safety regulations.

 The AMAN/DMAN system was implemented at the airport in October 2021 to manage and arrange the shortest flight trajectory of each flight, allowing to increased passenger capacity and airspace operations.

 Awards

 Following the inauguration of the new international terminal, the Noi Bai International Airport received the World's Most Improved Airport Award from Skytrax.

 The construction project of the new Noi Bai international terminal also received the JICA President Award for 2015.

 Transit

 One can generally do an international transit through the airport without a visa as long as one does not need to leave the security area.
-There is the ability to pick up board passes within the security area including for some low cost airlines like VietJet.
+There is the ability to pick up boarding passes within the security area including for some low cost airlines like VietJet.